Ready to Get Started?

 - put your point over in such a way that people recognise you really mean what you say and take you more seriously,

-- be assertive without putting people down, getting into arguments, creating scenes or damaging your reputation - in other words - be assertive without being aggressive,
+- be assertive without putting others down, getting into arguments, creating scenes or damaging your reputation,

-- speak up for yourself with integrity and in a calm, and clear and courteous way that commands attention and respect, especially in difficult situations such as managing conflict or disagreement.
+- speak up for yourself with integrity and in a calm, and clear and courteous way that commands attention and respect, especially in tricky situations such as managing conflict or disagreement.

-Why as a manager might I need assertiveness training?
+Why as a manager might I need these classes?

-Assertiveness is one of *the two crucial skills* you need for managing the most challenging situations you face as a manager or leader, such as dealing with aggressive people and managing difficult people.
-It's how you get people to take you seriously.
-It's how you give effective feedback, tell people where you stand, what you want, what you don't want, what you're pleased and satisfied with and what you're dissatisfied or concerned about.
+Assertiveness skills training are one of *the two crucial skills* you need for managing the most challenging situations you face as a manager or leader, such as dealing with aggressive individuals and managing difficult people.
+It's how you give effective feedback, tell others where you stand, what you want, what you don't want, what you're pleased and satisfied with and what you're dissatisfied or concerned about.
 It's as necessary for managing upwards as for managing downwards.

-If you don't know how to be assertive you'll find it difficult to stand up against bullying, or say no to someone.
-You'll struggle to set high standards and hold people to those standards.
+If you don't know how to be assertive you'll find it tricky to stand up against bullying, or say no to someone.
+You'll struggle to set high standards and hold individuals to those standards.
 If you can’t be assertive you have to resort to either to pleading with people or to trying to force them to do what you want, neither of which are very successful ways of winning their confidence, trust and cooperatio

 What's the difference between assertiveness and aggression?

 The word assertiveness is often confused with aggression.
-Both assertion and aggression are ways of avoiding being submissive or passive.
+Both assertiveness and aggression are ways of avoiding being submissive or passive.
 But aggressive behaviour is different from assertive behaviour.
-Aggression puts people on the defensive because they experience it as an attack.
-And it’s not transparently honest.
-Of course the feelings behind it may well be genuine, but because you're not openly admitting them it makes people fear and mistrust you.
+Aggression puts others on the defensive because they experience it as an attack, and it’s not transparently honest.
+Of course the feelings behind it may well be genuine, but because you're not openly admitting them it makes others fear and mistrust you.
 On this assertiveness training course we’ll help you master the art of being strongly assertive but without being aggressive.

-In addition to assertiveness, the other crucial skill a manager needs is empathy - a listening skill.
+In addition to being assertive, the other crucial skill a manager needs is empathy - listening skill.
 It doesn't make sense to make managers more assertive without also developing their empathy.
 These two crucial communication skills are at the heart of emotional intelligence.
-This assertiveness training course provides a powerful combination of assertiveness training and listening (or empathy) training.
+These assertiveness skills provides a powerful combination of assertiveness training and listening (or empathy) training.
 Once you've mastered these two skills there'll be very few situations you can't handle successfully.
 That's why they're so confidence building.

 That's why this assertiveness training teaches you both skills.
-Together they form the basic tool kit you need for managing conflict and disagreement, for influencing and persuading people, and for carrying people with you in times of change.
+Together they form the basic tool kit you need for managing conflict and disagreement, for influencing and persuading, and for carrying people with you in times of change.

-What two keys to assertiveness will this assertiveness training give you?
+What two keys to assertiveness will this training give you?"

-- One key to assertiveness is recognising your own feelings and giving yourself permission to admit them - own up to them - speak about them, e.g.,"I'm angry", "I'm worried", "I'm frustrated", "I'm disappointed", "I'm delighted", "I'm relieved", "I'm full of admiration", "I'm satisfied", "I'm not confident".
+- One key to assertiveness is to learn to recognise your own feelings and giving yourself permission to admit them - own up to them - speak about them, e.g.,"I'm angry", "I'm worried", "I'm frustrated", "I'm disappointed", "I'm delighted", "I'm relieved", "I'm full of admiration", "I'm satisfied", "I'm not confident".

 If you try to keep the lid on negative feelings they're likely to build up a head of steam and explode or leak out in the form of aggression.
 Admitting them is a safe way of letting off steam and avoiding explosions and leaks.
 Openly admitting you're angry with someone is not the same as attacking them.
 In fact it's a way of avoiding attack.
 And it helps you be more true to yourself and give the other person access to what's going on in your mind.

-- The other key to assertiveness is empathy.
-Empathy is awareness of the other person's feelings.
+- The other key to being asertiveness is empathy.
 It enables you to connect with what's going on in the other person's mind.

 Practise these two skills is a wonderful way of improving your self-confidence.
-It also develops your emotional intelligence - and the more emotionally intelligent you are the more powerful your assertiveness and empathy become.
+It also develops your emotional intelligence.

-On this assertiveness training course you'll learn precisely what words to use
+On this training course you'll learn precisely what words to use

-Here are the guidelines this assertiveness training course will give you for speaking assertively, and below is an example.
-In the protected environment of the course you'll practise saying, as briefly as you can, three specific and true things about yourself (you can say them without fear of contradiction because you happen to be the world's highest authority on the subject):-
+Here are the guidelines this course will give you for speaking with assertiveness, and below is an example.
+In the protected environment of the course you'll practise saying, as briefly as you can, three specific and true things about yourself (you can say them without fear of contradiction becaus you happen to be the world's highest authority on the subject):-

 - 1. How you feel (Name the feeling.
 You can use positive feelings, e.g., “I’m very pleased”, “I’m totally satisfied”, or negative ones, e.g., “I’m disappointed”, “I’m not happy”, “I’m extremely concerned”, “I’m alarmed”.)